ZeroMemoryEx/BufferOverFlow/README.md

 To jump to the malicious code that we have injected into the target stack, we need to know<br>
 the absolute address of <br>
 👉 EIP 👈.
 If we know the address,<br>
-we can use this address to overwrite the memory that holds the return address and when the function returns, it will return to our malicious code.<br>
+we can use it to overwrite the memory that holds the return address and when the function returns, it will return to our malicious code.<br>
-and  boom you will gain root access .
+and boom we will gain root access .